-Are Google Ads Worth it for your Businesss?Google Ads is an online advertising network that businesses use to promote their products and services on Google Search, YouTube and other websites.
-One of the great things about Google Ads is that it allows advertisers to choose specific objectives for their ads.
+Are Google Search Ads Worth it for your Businesss?Google Ads is an online advertising network that businesses use to promote their products and services on Google Search, YouTube and other websites.
+One of the great things about Google Search Ads is that it allows advertisers to choose specific objectives for their ads.
 For example, two objectives are driving website visits or phone calls from potential customers.
 Google Ads works by displaying your ad when people search online for the products and services you offer.

 By leveraging smart technology, Google Ads helps get your ads in front of potential customers at the right moment when they’re searching online.
 With a Google Ads account, advertisers can customize their budgets and targeting.
 Also, Ad budgets are like a running faucet where you can adjust the flow of advertising dollars at any time.
 You have control over which search queries you’d like your ads to appear for.
 You can also determine how much you’re willing to pay per click.

 Despite growing competition in some industries on Google’s advertising platform, it is still a viable option for most businesses looking for new customers.
 When comparing it to traditional marketing options, it is far easier to get in front of your most ideal customers due to Google’s targeting capabilities.
 It’s also much easier to track if you’re getting a good return on your marketing dollars.

 If you’ve never invested in Google advertising for your business, you might be missing out.
 This article will discuss what you need to know to determine if Google advertising could be a profitable marketing investment for you.

 Getting in Front of Your Most Ideal CustomerHow well do you understand your customers?
 If you have a strong understanding of them with your business, you can determine the best way to get your ads in front of them.
 For example, if you own a roofing company in London, Ontario, you might want to attract people looking to replace their home’s roof.
 With Google Ads, you can set your company’s ads to only appear in searches within London.